 The Plaid Suit

 That season, it was recommended by Apparel Arts to wear a suit without a vest.
 Some might think “of course!
 It is a double breasted suit”.
-This was not so back then; it was not unusual to wear a waistcoat underneath a double breasted coat.
-At the end of the thirties, men started to go without their vest, and this trend obviously continues through the present day, since not many men wear a waistcoat anymore, no matter whether we talk about single breasted or double breasted suits.
+This was not so back then; it was not unusual to wear a waistcoat underneath a double-breasted coat.
+At the end of the thirties, men started to go without their vest, and this trend obviously continues to the present day, since not many men wear a waistcoat anymore, no matter whether we talk about single breasted or double breasted suits.

 The trousers are not cut as fully, and supposedly measure 18 inches around the bottom cuff.
 This ensemble is completed by a soft tan shirt, a striped repp tie and suede monk straps.
 On his hat, he wears a fawn colored felt Paddock hat.
 This semi-sports hat was considered to be the ideal town & country hat for all spring occasions.

 The Versatile Houndstooth Suit